Travel day yet again! Counting all the flights, this would make lucky 7:

 Hearing different languages does mess with your mind a bit.
 It takes some time to adjust but then you start picking out a word or phrases soon.

-It’s strange, I don’t know any languages well, but hearing a couple words, context, tenor of the conversation I was able to figure out the gist of what people were talking about in each country.
+It’s strange, I don’t know any languages well, but hearing a couple of words, context, tenor of the conversation I was able to figure out the gist of what people were talking about in each country.

 Conversation is the same wherever you go: weather, girl problems, funny story, what’s up with our government?